You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

-- What Is A Resource Management Plan For?
+What Is A Resource Management Plan?

 What Is A Resource Management Plan For?

-Resource Management Plan Template
+Resource Management Plan Template [Download]

-Get our resource management and allocation plan here.
+This allocation spreadsheet will make it easy to keep track of hourly rates for your team members and associated costs.
 It's in a Google Sheets format, but you can easily import a copy in Excel, if you prefer.
 Just select File and then either "Make a copy" or "Download."

 What To Include In A Resource Management Plan